SquilliamX/Foundry-Defi-Stablecoin/notes.md

 A stablecoin is a crypto asset whose buying power fluctuates very little relative to the rest of the market/stablecoins stay relatively stable.
 A stablecoin is a crypto asset whose buying power stays relatively the same.

-#### Why do we care about stablecoins?
+#### Why We Care About Stablecoins Notes

 In every type of society, we need some type of low volatility/stable currency to fulfull the 3 functions of money:
-1. Storage of Value: a way to keep the value/wealth we've generated.
+1. `Storage of Value`: a way to keep the value/wealth we've generated.
 Putting dollars in your bank account, or buying stocks/cryptos are a good example of storing your value.
 Apples would make for a poor storage of value since they would rot over time and lose their value.

-2. Unit of Account: is a way to measure of valuable something is.
+2. `Unit of Account`: is a way to measure of valuable something is.
 When you go shopping, you see prices being listed in terms of dollars.
 This is an exmaple of the dollar being used as an unit of account.
 Pricing something in bitcoin would be a poor unit of account since the prices would change all the time.

-3. Medium of Exchange: is an agreed upon method to transact with eachother.
+3. `Medium of Exchange`: is an agreed upon method to transact with eachother.
 Buying groceries with dollars is a good example of using dollars as a medium of exchange.
 Buying groceries with car tires would make for a poor medium of exchange, since car tires are hard to transact with.

 In order for our everyday lives to be efficient, we need our money to do these three things (above).